Quick Stitches for Crochet Blankets: A Growing Stitch Library

 Foundation chain – any number of ch.

-Row 1 – skip the first 3 ch (which count as 1 dc), work 1 dc into next ch and each further ch along.
+Row 1 – Skip the first 3 ch (counts as 1 dc (UK tr)), work 1 dc into next ch and each further ch along.
 Turn.

 Row 2 – 3 ch (counts as 1 dc); work 1 dc in top of the next dc and each further dc from the previous row, including the top of the 3 ch.
 Turn.